 Audi A3 Cabriolet review

-The Audi A3 Cabriolet is now based on the saloon model, making it bigger than ever, but it’s expensive
+The Audi A3 Cabriolet is bigger than ever and better to drive, but it’s expensive

 For its latest Audi A3 Cabriolet, the firm has switched from using a hatchback bodystyle to the recently launched A3 saloon.
 That means the cabriolet is bigger than before, so there’s more space inside and in the boot.
 It’s always been expensive, but, this time around, Audi has added engines and tech from its larger cars to justify the prices charged.
 The Cabrio is 50kg lighter than the car it replaces, too, boosting efficiency.